ForestGeneticsLab/DNA_Extraction_Protocol/README.md

 ## Basic Principles of DNA Extraction

-DNA (DeoxyriboNucleic Acid) or RNA (RiboNucleic Acid) extraction process basically is a process that involves disruption of tissue to and breaking of the cell wall, cell and nuclear membranes to release the DNA/RNA and then isolating the nucleic acid from the rest of the unwanted cell debris.
+DNA (DeoxyriboNucleic Acid) or RNA (RiboNucleic Acid) extraction process involves disruption of tissue and breaking of the cell wall, cell and nuclear membranes to release the DNA/RNA and then isolating the nucleic acid from the rest of the unwanted cell debris.

 Here is a simple overview of the basic principles and science behind DNA extraction: